 I’m writing this article to promote autism awareness because I recently learned that according to a study, only 15% of autistic adults are working.
-This applies to all people on the spectrum including those with Asperger’s Syndrome.
-Even if an autistic person can do the job very well and has a degree, getting and keeping a job is still tough because of the lack of social and communication skills.
+This applies throughout the autism spectrum.

 Autism is pretty common.
 About two percent (1 in 68) of the population is autistic.
 Relatives, friends, friends of friends, classmates, or college grads may have autism spectrum disorder.
-I am autistic too and I’m learning how to have a good first impression for my job search.
+I am autistic, too, and I’m learning how to have an excellent good first impression.

 Autistic workers can have skills that benefit employers which include:

-- Deep interest and focus in certain subjects
+- Deep interest and focus on particular subjects

 - Tolerating and even preferring routines